-Assisting Hands provides professional in-home health care services allowing our clients to remain safely and comfortably in their own homes.
+Assisting Hands provides professional in-home care services allowing our clients to remain safely and comfortably in their own homes.

 Our Home Health Care Services

 Our trained, dependable caregivers and personal assistants can add life to the years of you or your loved one, making home an even better place to be.
 Our services include everything from companionship, meal preparation, medication reminders, shopping and errands, light housekeeping and laundry, to personal care and help with bathing and dressing.

 Who We Are

 At Assisting Hands, our mission is to offer our clients the very finest personalized non-medical care, allowing them to live safely and comfortably in their own homes.
 Sometimes life’s natural events-aging, illness, or disability-can make living independently at home more difficult.
 At Assisting Hands Home Care, we add life to your years by enabling you to live at home, or wherever you want to stay.

 Why Does Your Family Need Home Care Services?

 Is it becoming more difficult for Dad to take proper care of his yard or bend over to take the laundry out of the dryer?
 Does it seem like too much effort some days for him to cook or take care of basic housework?
 Does he bathe less often because he is worried about slipping and falling in the shower when alone?

 Maybe Mom has experienced a small stroke.
 She is about to be discharged from the hospital and wants to return home.
 But she needs speech therapy, physical therapy and help with eating and transferring from bed to chair.
 She shouldn’t be alone for the first few weeks.